Gen.G vs T1 - VCT Pacific 2024 Stage 1: Predictions, where to watch, and more

 Head-to-head

-The teams have faced each other several times before.
-Their most recent clash arrived during the VCT Pacific League 2023 where T1 won the Bo3 series with a 2-0 scoreline.
+These teams have faced each other many times before.
+Their most recent match was during the Playoffs of the ongoing event, VCT Pacific 2024 Stage 1 where T1 won the Bo3 (Best-of-three) with a 2-1 scoreline.

 Recent results

-Gen.G's most recent clash was against Rex Regum Qeon in VCT Pacific 2024 Stage 1's Group Stage where it lost 1-2.
+Gen.G's most recent match was against DRX in VCT Pacific 2024 Stage 1, with the team grabbing a 2-1 win across the Bo3 series.

-T1's latest match was against Team Secret at the same event, with the former posting an impressive 2-0 win.
+T1's latest match was against Paper Rex in the same event, with the squad suffering a 0-2 loss.

 Potential Lineups